Outerplanar and Forest Storyplans: Preliminaries

 \begin{definition} A \emph{planar storyplan} $\mathcal{S}=\langle \tau, (D_i)_{i\in [n]} \rangle$ of $G$ is a pair defined as follows.
 The first element is a bijection $\tau \colon V \rightarrow [n]$ that represents a total order of the vertices of $G$.
 For a vertex $v \in V$, let $i_v= \tau(v)$ and let $j_v = \max_{u \in N[v]} \tau(u)$, where $N[v]$ is the set containing $v$ and its neighbors.
 The interval $[i_v,j_v]$ is the \emph{lifespan} of~$v$.
 We say that $v$ \emph{appears} at step $i_v$, is \emph{visible} at step~$i$ for each $i \in [i_v,j_v]$, and \emph{disappears} at step $j_v+1$.
 Note that a vertex disappears only when all its neighbors have appeared.
 The second element of $\mathcal{S}$ is a sequence of drawings $(D_i)_{i\in [n]}$, called \emph{frames} of~$\mathcal{S}$, such that, for $i \in [n]$: (i)~$D_i$ is a drawing of the graph $G_i$ induced by the vertices visible at step~$i$, (ii)~$D_i$ is planar, (iii)~the point representing a vertex $v$ is the same over all drawings that contain $v$, and (iv)~the curve representing an edge $e$ is the same over all drawings that contain~$e$. \end{definition}

-For an \emph{outerplanar storyplan} and a \emph{forest storyplan}, we strengthen requirement~(ii) to $D_i$ being outerplanar and $D_i$ being a crossing-free drawing of a forest , respectively.
+We emphasize that though in our definition of storyplans we allow that edges can be represented by curves, our constructions use only straight-line edges.
+For an \emph{outerplanar storyplan} and a \emph{forest storyplan}, we strengthen requirement~(ii) to $D_i$ being outerplanar and $D_i$ being a crossing-free drawing of a forest, respectively.
 In what follows, we will sometimes use a slight variant of \cref{de:storyplan}, in which we enrich the sequence $(D_i)_{i\in [n]}$ of frames by explicitly representing the portions of the drawings that consecutive frames have in common.
 More precisely, for $i \in [n-1]$, let $D_i'=D_i \cap D_{i+1}$.
 Then, a storyplan is a sequence of drawings $\langle D_1, D'_1, \dots, D_{n-1}, D'_{n-1}, D_n\rangle$, where in each step~$i < n$, we first introduce a vertex (in~$D_i$) and then remove all \emph{completed} vertices (in~$D_i'$), that is, the vertices that disappear in the next step.
-Similar to $D_i'$, we define $G_i'$ for $i \in [n-1]$ as the graph induced by the vertices of $V(G_i) \cap V(G_{i+1})$.
+For $i \in [n-1]$, we define (similarly to~$D_i'$) $G_i'$ as the graph induced by the vertices of the graphs~$G_i$ and~$G_{i+1}$.
 We now list some useful observations.

 \begin{property} If a graph $G$ admits a planar, an outerplanar, or a forest storyplan, then the same holds for any subgraph of~$G$.
 Conversely, if a graph $G$ does not admit a planar, an outerplanar, or a forest storyplan, then the same holds for all supergraphs of $G$. \end{property}